a-schaefers/grokEmacs/README.md

 `git clone https://github.com/a-schaefers/grokEmacs.git ~/.config/emacs`

-Follow this upstream project if you want, or don't.
-The choice is yours.
-Happy Hacking. o/

 ![init](init.gif)

+## Announcement

+I've ditched the "framework caretaker" role.
+This is now **pure minimal** Emacs - one `init.el` plus a handful of `lisp.d/` snippets.
+No user hand-holding, no layer abstractions, just Emacs the way I want it.

+It’s still geared to get programmers up and running with the best Emacs has to offer - minimal, fast, and pragmatic - and I’m keeping it online for anyone who wants to follow along.

+### Project goals

 - almost **no abstraction**
+- **elpaca** package manager
-- **use-package** ensure + demand everything up front
+- **use-package** *ensure and demand everything up front — avoids many bugs, reduces config complexity, and delivers a snappy Emacs by default, at only ~0.10s startup cost*
-- start in **less than .3 seconds** on an old pc
+- start in **< 0.3 seconds** on an old PC
-- **elpaca**
 - **gccemacs** native compilation
 - **eglot lsp + company** autocompletion
-- **magit+projectil**e for vc & project awareness
+- **magit+projectile** for VC & project awareness
 - **flymake** linting
 - **treesitter** everywhere
-- **vertico** minibuffer fuzzy completed
+- **vertico** minibuffer fuzzy completion
 - uncluttered modeline
 - simple theme
-- holy mode is default, while evil mode is available
+- holy mode default, evil mode optional (uncomment the lines in init.el if you want it) ...
+- *dape (debug adapter protocol support) is planned, coming soon*

+No bullshit.

+No plans for IRC, Email, AI, Window Managing, or other extras - the goal is simple:

+> Be the best programmer's text editor in the world — using the most light-weight and best, hand-picked tools — ready to be forked, hacked on, and made one's own.

 This is a new project entirely, "grokEmacs" has nothing to do with the old spartan-emacs project.
-But to find the old spartan-emacs, see https://github.com/a-schaefers/spartan-emacs/tree/spartan-emacs-archive
+But to find spartan-emacs, see https://github.com/a-schaefers/spartan-emacs/tree/spartan-emacs-archive

 ## License
 [Public Domain (Unlicense)](https://unlicense.org)